TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 		'examples',
 		'pages',
-		// Do not use the default field name ("categories"), which is already used
+		// Do not use the default field name ("categories"), which is already used 'tx_examples_cats',
-		// Also do not use a field name containing "categories" (see http://forum.typo3.org/index.php/t/199595/) 'tx_examples_cats',
 		array(
 			// Set a custom label